PREDICTIVE ANALYTICS FOR THE ENTERPRISE

 - Develop the rare soft skills required to assess, design and oversee actionable analytics

-- Proceed confidently upon return with the formal process templates, session files, and direct hands-on experience gained in the follow-along labs through the full 6-Phase Model Development Methodology
+- Proceed confidently upon return with the formal process templates, session files, and direct hands-on experience gained in the follow-along labs through the full Modeling Practice Framework™

 Traditionally, organizations use data retrospectively – to view what has already happened.
 Leading organizations use data prospectively – to anticipate behavior and automate prescriptive decisioning that targets the allocation of resources and grows the business while minimizing risk and loss.
 The mining of data for predictive indicators creates information assets from big data or small, which an organization can leverage to achieve specific strategic objectives.

-The organizations that effectively transform their big data liability into information assets and automate decision-making for measurable gains will be the first to realize substantial returns on their big data and analytic investments.
+The organizations that transform their growing mass of data into information assets and automate decision-making for measurable gains will be the first to realize substantial returns on their big data and analytic investments.

 UPON COMPLETION, YOU’LL BE ABLE TO

-- Understand the purpose, function and impact of the 6-Phase Model Development Methodology
+- Understand the purpose, function and impact of the Modeling Practice Framework™

 - Define and prioritize primary business objectives and detail the criteria for a successful project results

-- Establish a Three-Step Experimental Design for predictive model development
+- Establish stepwise experimental design for predictive model development

 - Recognize pitfalls and avoid misleading approaches that cause analytic projects to fall short of their potential